 The open, modern dining room at Bluehour can feel surprisingly private, thanks to cozy nooks, thick draperies and romantic décor.
 Known for beautifully crafted food featuring fresh, often surprising ingredients — think wild boar loin and kabocha squash steak — Bluehour is perfect for a date night any time of year, and their three-course Valentine’s Day dinner is not to be missed.

 St. Jack offers a taste of rustic France with a Pacific Northwest twist.
 Their sleek space in Northwest Portland is charming and inviting, and the classic French fare features plenty of local ingredients and an impressive cheese menu.
-For a casual date night, grab a spot at their beautiful bar (declared the best restaurant bar in the city in 2014) and watch the bartenders work their magic.
+For a casual date night, grab a spot at their beautiful bar (declared the best restaurant bar in the city in 2014 by Willamette Week) and watch the bartenders work their magic.

 Looking to end your romantic evening on a sweet note?
 Stop at Pix Patisserie for a one-of-a-kind dessert experience with a distinctly Parisian atmosphere.
 From classic French treats like macarons and éclairs to beautifully crafted desserts that resemble works of art, Pix always wows.
 You’ll also find the perfect nightcap among their extensive beer, wine and cocktail offerings, including an award-winning sparkling wine list.